 Shortcuts for Copying and Pasting Columns and Rows Simultaneously

-There are two more keyboard shortcuts which most of us don’t know about.
+There are two more keyboard shortcuts that most of us don’t know about.
 These shortcuts are Ctrl + D and Ctrl + R. These shortcuts can copy and paste the values concurrently.

 Then press on to the Ctrl + D button together.
 You will see that the values are being copied downwards.